-This is the easiest part: speak honestly and openly about a subject you are passionate about.
-Write something that matters to you.
+This is the easiest part: if it’s related to hydrological / hydro-meteorological ensemble prediction, you can write about it!
+Speak honestly and openly about a subject you are passionate about and that matters to you.
 Identify a goal that you want to achieve with the post before you start writing it.
 Think about your audience: who will want to read your blog post and why?
 Define what you have to say and how you will say it: the main idea you want to convey, illustrative facts, achievements, needs and challenges for the community.

 - a flood or a drought event (check these, for instance)